SpaceVim/SpaceVim/docs/_posts/2017-02-11-use-vim-as-a-java-ide.md

 This tutorial is not intended to teach you Java itself.

-If you have any problems,
-feel free to join the [SpaceVim matrix room](https://app.element.io/#/room/#spacevim:matrix.org) for general discussion.

 ### Enable language layer

 By default, the `lang#java` layer is not loaded in SpaceVim.
 To use SpaceVim for java,